 “With the passing decades, Tesla shifted away from a meat diet.
-He substituted fish, always boiled, and finally eliminated the meat entirely.
-He later almost entirely eliminated the fish and lived on a vegetarian diet.
+He substituted fish, always boiled, and eliminated the meat entirely.
+Later on, he entirely eliminated the fish and lived on a vegetarian diet.
 Milk was his main standby, and toward the end of his life it was the principal item of diet, served warm”.
 (The Life of Nikola Tesla by John J. O’Neill (1944)

-“It is certainly preferable to raise vegetables, and I think, therefore, that vegetarianism is a commendable departure from the established barbarous habit.
-That we can subsist on plant food and perform our work even to advantage is not a theory, but a well-demonstrated fact.”
+“It is certainly preferable to raise vegetables, and I think that vegetarianism is a commendable departure from the established barbarous habit.
+It is not a theory but a well demonstrated fact that humans can subsist on plant food and perform their work even to advantage”.

 Shaw, George Bernard (1865 – 1950; British dramatist and critic)

-George Bernard Shaw was one of the most famous vegetarians.
-For most of his life he was vegetarian for nutritional and aesthetic reasons, but he also argued that there is a connection between violence towards animals and people going to war.
-One of his most famous quotes: “Animals are my friends and I don’t eat my friends.”
+George Bernard Shaw was one of the most famous vegetarians in history.
+For most of his life he was a vegetarian for nutritional and aesthetic reasons.
+He also argued that there is a connection between violence towards animals and people going to war. for instance, one of his most famous quotes: “Animals are my friends and I don’t eat my friends.”

 Mark Twain (1835-1910, American writer, humorist, entrepreneur, publisher, and lecturer)

 “I believe I am not interested to know whether Vivisection produces results that are profitable to humans or doesn’t.
 To know that the results are profitable to the race would not remove my hostility to it.
-The pains which it inflicts upon unconsenting animals is the basis of my enmity towards it, and it is to me sufficient justification of the enmity without looking further.”
+The pain which it inflicts upon the dissenting animals is the basis of my enmity towards it, and it is to me sufficient justification of the enmity without looking further.”